It refers to the time of day in which a fish is active. Fishes can be day active or night active, and this influences their behaviour.

 Carbonate hardness is the measure of the alkalinity of water, determined by the presence of carbonates of calcium.
 Carbonate hardness is related to the ability of water to maintain a stable environment and a stable pH.

-In regard to the forms in the sections BAM, FISH, and PLANT, it refers to the level of complexity to decorate the biotope tank, find the species and décor material in the general aquarium shops and manage a species in a biotope correct aquarium.
+With regard to the forms in the sections BAM, FISH, and PLANT, it refers to the level of complexity to decorate the biotope tank, find the species and décor material in the general aquarium shops and manage a species in a biotope correct aquarium.
 Ratings are: easy, medium or difficult.

 Scale indicative of the acidity or basicity of a substance, that is influenced by minerals and dissolved materials.
 A substance is acid when its pH ranks between 0 and 5,5 and basic, or alkaline, when its pH is between 7,5 and 14.
 When the pH is between 5,5 and 7,5, a substance is considered neutral.